School Systems, Superintendency and Leadership (EdS)

 Students who are interested in applying to this degree program should also see the Admission Section of this catalog for general requirements.

-Applicants to the EdS program are accepted each term.
 The applicant will submit the following credentials to the coordinator of the EdS program:

 - Completion of a master's degree in education or a related field, such as social work, business, or communications.